GloriousRedLeader/uo-razor-enhanced/README.md

 * Blacksmithy
 * Tinkering

 **Move Items** scripts to put things in various containers.
-I bind about 3 of these to the M key (shift + M,alt + M) lots of use cases.
+Lots of different flavors and uses.
+They all present with a target reticle so no need for hard coding anything.
+Different flavors include:
+* Move x number of items from one container to another (type number of items in chat, target source container, target destination container)
+* Move all items of a type from their current container to another container (target item, target destination container)
+* Move all items from container to another container (target source container, target destination container)

 **Automated character movement** script that uses the rails framework.
 Several default routes already established.
 You can easily add your own, it's just a list of x, y coordinates.
 Use this in conjunction with dexer / caster loops for maximum farming.
 For the love of all that is holy, use while you're at your machine supervising.
 You will get banned.